Richard Twining (tea merchant, born 1749): Family

 By his marriage, in 1771, to Mary Aldred of Norwich, Twining had six sons and four daughters.
-The eldest son, Richard Twining (1772–1857), born on 5 May 1772 at Devereux Court, Strand, was educated under Samuel Parr at Norwich grammar school, and in 1794 entered the tea business, where he worked until within five weeks of his death on 14 October 1857.
-He was appointed chairman of the committee of by-laws at East India House, and, carrying on the scholarly habits of his father and uncle, was an old member of the Society of Arts and a Fellow of the Royal Society.
-By his marriage to Elizabeth Mary, daughter of the Rev. John Smythies, on 5 May 1802, he had nine children, of whom the eldest son, Richard, succeeded to the business, and edited his grandfather's and granduncle's correspondence.
+The eldest son, Richard Twining (1772–1857), worked for their tea-business until within five weeks of his death on 14 October 1857; and was appointed chairman of the committee of bylaws at East India House and, carrying on the scholarly habits of his father and uncle, was an old member of the Society of Arts and a Fellow of the Royal Society.

+Richard (b.
+1749)'s grandson Richard succeeded to the Twinings tea-business and edited his grandfather's and granduncle's correspondence.